simon-82/ModVarietyPack/README.md

 Again, the part before *-savedatafolder SaveData* can be different for you.
 * If you used this shortcut before, delete all files inside [gamefolder]/SaveData
 * Start the game once with the newly created shortcut.
 This will create a fresh set of config files.
-* Open up the ModPack .zip file and extract both folders *Mods* and *SaveData* directly into your [gamefolder] folder.
+* Open up the ModPack .zip file and extract both folders *Mods* and *SaveData* directly into your [gamefolder].
-* Start the game with the newly created shortcut.
+* Start the game with the shortcut you created.

 ____
 **BIG thanks to:**